Frtzqe/AntiGo/README.md

 What a stupid design change!

 Re-enabling this is simple (if you tweak the source a bit), and is OK for me.
-However, it fueled that idea, more specific to re-implement parts of LXQt in the combination of Go and Fyne.
+However, it fueled the forementioned idea, more specifically to re-implement parts of LXQt in the combination of Go and Fyne.
 Fyne is a graphical toolkit written in Go.

 History reveals that LXQt is, at it root, based on a project called "Antico" (which in turn was inspired by "QLWM").
 The name of this derived project "AntiGo" was born rapidly.